 - Of the 200 UB churches in the United States, 180 are located in Pennsylvania, Ohio, northern Indiana, and Michigan.
 (See chart)

 - Beyond the US borders, we have churches in: Canada, Sierra Leone, Jamaica, Honduras, Nicaragua, El Salvador, Mexico, Guatemala, Hong Kong, India, Macau, Thailand, Costa Rica, Haiti, Guatemala, Liberia, France, and Germany.

 About a dozen people work at the US National Office in Huntington, Ind.

-The United Brethren church, USA, owns Huntington University, a Christian liberal arts school with about 1200 students.
+The United Brethren church, USA, has one denominational college: Huntington University, a Christian liberal arts school with about 1200 students.
 It is located in Huntington, Ind.

 - The Discipline is our “manual of operations.”
 It includes a Confession of Faith (the basic doctrines we cling to), Constitution, and By-laws.